 America in Monochrome: The Lack of Ethnic Diversity on American Television in the Sixties

 When I was a lad watching reurns of The Andy Griffith Show I noticed something very odd about the show.
 Despite the fact that it took place in a small, Southern town, there were absolutely no African Americans.
-This was particularly noticeable for me as I happened to live in a small, Southern town where I am guessing at least 25% of the population is black.
+This was particularly noticeable for me as I happened to live in a small, Southern town where I am guessing about 10% of the population is black.
 It then seemed strange to me that Mayberry was composed almost entirely of people of Northern European descent.

 Of course, Mayberry wasn't the only small town on American television in the Sixties where the population was entirely white.
 Hooterville, the setting for both Petticoat Junction and Green Acres, also lacked any sort of ethnic diversity.
 As a lad this was not quite as jarring to me, as I just figured Hooterville must have been located in Iowa or another state where there were very few ethnic minorities (even today only 0.4% of Iowa's population is black).
 As an adult, however, I learned that producer and creator Paul Henning had based the show on his wife's experiences at her family's hotel, the Burris Hotel, in Eldon, Missouri.
 Now Eldon is very much like my hometown or any other small town in Missouri in every way, including the ethnic make up of the population.
-If Hooterville is to be considered a fictional version of Eldon, then, at least 25% of the population should have been African American.
+If Hooterville is to be considered a fictional version of Eldon, then, about 10% of the population should have been African American.